 - In certain circumstances further information may be asked for by the panel to reach a decision, which may result in extending this timeframe.

 - On receipt of the written details from the applicant by the Postgraduate Research Service, an initial assessment of the complaint shall be made.
-The assessment will normally be conducted by a panel consisting of: the Academic Director of Research Degree Programmes; a Manager from the Postgraduate Research Service not managing the team involved in the PGR admissions decision; and an independent Chair who would be either the Director of Admissions, Recruitment and Marketing (or nominee) or the Director of Learning and Teaching Services (or nominee).
+The assessment will normally be conducted by a panel consisting of: the Academic Director of Research Degree Programmes; a Manager from the Postgraduate Research Service not managing the team involved in the PGR admissions decision; and an Independent Chair who would be either the Director of Admissions, Recruitment and Marketing (or nominee) or the Director of Student and Academic Services Division (or nominee).
 An initial decision will be taken on whether the complainant has a substantive case that should be progressed through investigation.
 If the initial assessment finds that there is no substantive case then the complaint should be rejected and the complainant informed of the decision with reasons for the judgment, which shall be final.

 - If the initial assessment determines that there is a substantive case to be investigated then the University will be required to produce a written response to the complaint with supporting evidence.

 - The University will respond to the complainant in writing with details of the findings indicating the outcome, and if the complaint is upheld, what the remedy will be.
 The decision will be final.